2018 BENEFIT SERIES

 “Aaaaah!
 My eyes are melting in my face! …”

-…so begins José Rivera’s fanciful, family-friendly play MARICELA DE LA LUZ LIGHTS THE WORLD*, following the adventures of Maricela and her brother Riccardo as they save the world from a trickster god and impending weather catastrophe.
+…so began José Rivera’s fanciful, family-friendly play MARICELA DE LA LUZ LIGHTS THE WORLD*, following the adventures of Maricela and her brother Riccardo as they save the world from a trickster god and impending weather catastrophe.

 *Produced by special arrangement with THE DRAMATIC PUBLISHING COMPANY of Woodstock, Illinois.